 In short, adding some humble spring greens can do more good than harm.
 The material brightens the palate when combined with a thick Alfredo sauce.

 Nothing is more crunchy than the grilled asparagus.
 This healthy veggie is also an excellent matchup for your Fettuccine Alfredo.
-Plus, it adds a pleasant greenish scheme to your main dish.
+And if you are a big fan of meatloaf, this recipe goes perfectly with meatloaf as well.
+It will add a pleasant greenish scheme to your main dish.

 Asparagus provides a huge source of minerals and vitamins that are essential to the human body (such as fiber, folate, vitamin A and B1, etc.).
 It also offers minimal calories, which is ideal for people on a diet.
 Therefore, mixing it with the rich and creamy Fettuccine Alfredo helps make the dish more healthy.